noahgrant/resourcerer/README.md

     import {stringify} from 'qs';

     ResourcesConfig.set({
-      stringify(data, options) {
+      stringify(params, options) {
-        // data is the data object to be stringified into query parameters
+        // params is the params object to be stringified into query parameters
-        // options is the request options object return stringify(data);
+        // options is the request options object return stringify(params);
       }
     });
     ```